aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-path-structure.md

 with the following inputs:
 - This input [CMM](./ddb-table-encryption-config.md#cmm) as the underlying CMM.
 - The name of every entry added above.

+#### Encryption Context Naming

+When a key-value pair is added to the encryption context, the key MUST be the concatenation of the literal "aws-crypto-attr." and the member strings of the path joined by the '.' character.

+This mapping does not produce a unique output for every unique input.
+For example ['a.b'] and ['a', 'b'] both produce "a.b".

+An error MUST be returned if an attempt is made to add two different attributes that produce the same encryption context key.

 ### Calculate Intermediate Encrypted Structured Data